I've always thought in terms of design.

 Motion.
 Systems.
 Operations.

-The design of how work gets done and how people work together.
-To me it was all the same discipline: look at something, understand how it should function, then shape and refine it until it does.
+To me this is all one discipline: look at a challenge, understand how it should function, then shape and refine it until it does.

 Motion.
 Systems.
 Operations.

-The design of how work gets done and how people work together.
-To me it was all the same discipline: look at something, understand how it should function, then shape and refine it until it does.
+To me this is all one discipline: look at a challenge, understand how it should function, then shape and refine it until it does.

 Design, for me, has never been only about how something looks.